Best Skydivers in the World: 7 Incredible Skydiving Records | Skydive Key West Skip to Content

 Location: Roswell, New Mexico

-On Fall 2014, Alan Eustace put on a specially-designed space suit, attached himself to a giant helium-filled balloon and ascended into the skies of New Mexico!
-The now 66-year old, retired Google executive still holds the skydiving world record for the highest jump at a breathtaking 135,899 feet, hitting speeds of 822 mph and breaking the sound barrier!
+In Fall 2014, Alan Eustace put on a specially-designed space suit, attached himself to a giant helium-filled balloon, and ascended into the skies of New Mexico!
+The now-retired Google executive still holds the skydiving world record for the highest jump at a breathtaking

 2. Most Skydives in 24 Hours